-Let’s look at how to rename an iPhone, an iPad, a Mac, an Apple watch, your AirPods, and even your Apple TV.
+So let’s look at how to rename iPhone, iPad, Mac, Apple Watch, your AirPods, and even your Apple TV.

 Why you might need to do it

-Like we’ve said above, one might need to change the name of their iPhone – for the device to be easily identified in iCould, Find My, AirDrop, when WiFi-hotspotting, and more.
-Since the default device name format is your account name + ‘s + the type of the device, i.e. iPhone, iPad, etc. (e.g. Kelly’s iPhone), you might want to change the name of your device to avoid broadcasting the type of device you are using.
+Like we’ve said above, one might need to change the name of their iPhone – for the device to be easily identified in iCloud, Find My, AirDrop, when WiFi-hotspotting, and more.
+Since the default device name format is your account name + ‘s + the type of the device, i.e., iPhone, iPad, etc. (e.g., Kelly’s iPhone), you might want to change the name of your device to avoid broadcasting the type of device you are using.

 Change the names of your Apple devices

-Apple conveniently makes it possible to change the names of individual devices, so let’s change that name of your iPhone and other toys right away!
+Apple conveniently makes it possible to change the names of individual devices, so let’s change the name of your iPhone and other toys right away!

 The first line is your device name.
 Tap Name and you’ll be able to change it or type in a new one:

-Now that you know how to name your iPhone, you actually know how to name your iPad as well since the steps are exactly the same – Settings > General > About > Name.
+Now that you know how to change iPhone name, you actually know how to change iPad name as well since the steps are exactly the same – Settings > General > About > Name.
 Tap on the Name and type in your desired iPad name.